-Significance criteria are quantifiable gauges (i.e., thresholds or indicators) of the severity of adverse impacts and are used to determine whether further assessment or some other level of documentation is required.
+Significance criteria are quantifiable gauges (i.e., thresholds or indicators) of the potential severity of adverse impacts and are used to determine whether further assessment or some other level of documentation is required.
 If, after proper analysis, the proposed action's air quality impacts are found to be below the significance criteria, then the air quality impacts may be considered less than significant for the level of assessment.
-If not, the USAF should redefine the proposed action through alleviation modifications (Section 5.1) or implement appropriate mitigation measures to reduce associated air quality impacts.
+If not, the USAF should redefine the proposed action through alleviation modifications (Section 5.1), proceed to the next level of assessment (if appropriate), or implement appropriate mitigation measures to reduce associated air quality impacts.
 It is important to note that significance criteria gauge potential adverse impacts to the environment (i.e., impacted air quality) and not the potential adverse impacts to the USAF (e.g., need for a permit).